Learn how to innovate from the 1,000 greatest innovations in history

 “Innovation is the act of establishing something new or different out in the real world that has a significant impact.”

-With this definition Bill O’Connor initiates his presentation on innovation at the Nordic Delivery Conference 2016, he says that you are not innovating unless you are trying to create something new or different.
+With this definition Bill O’Connor initiates his presentation on innovation at the Nordic Delivery Conference 2016 powered by Consignor, he says that you are not innovating unless you are trying to create something new or different.
 It is precisely the creation of the innovation, and not the innovation itself that was the focus of Bill O’Connor’s study “The Autodesk Innovation Genome Project”.
 It was here that both Bill and his team examined all types of innovations with the aim to identify a common set of work practices that can be used to create innovation across all industries today, including logistics, warehousing, distribution and multi-channel retailing

 The results showed that there are five common things that innovators throughout history have done consistently to create ground-breaking innovations.
 Bill O’Connor calls this “The five essential innovation techniques”.
 In the video below you can see how he presented these techniques at the Nordic Delivery Conference 2016.